InfoCompass/miki-chat/docs/INSTALL.md

 The `docker-compose.yml` file in the repository is already updated to do exactly that (line 48), but if you have an older `docker-compose.yml` installed, you will need to perform the change manually.

+# Warning that can be ignored

+UserWarning: Action 'utter_chitchat' ... and similar

+UserWarning: Intent 'single_word' has only 1 training examples!